Starias22/Big-Data-News-Recommender/README.md

 ### Create a User

-To create a user access the newsengine-client container via via [localhost:8501](http://localhost:8501).
+To create a user access the newsengine-client container via [localhost:8501](http://localhost:8501).

 Fill the form and the OTP required.